DooPhiLong/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ### A. Customer Journey
 #### 1. Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.Try to keep it as short as possible - you may also want to run some sort of join to make your explanations a bit easier!
+- LEAD : Provides access to a row at a given physical offset that follows the current row.
+Use this analytic function in a SELECT statement to compare values in the current row with values in a following row.
 ```sql
 CREATE TABLE subscriptions_demo (
   customer_id INTEGER,